Pilates with an Ostomy and Hernia: Seeking Advice

 Hi everyone,

 Love the help I get here!
-Thanks to you, I can now irrigate, though I am not doing it every day... but can when something is coming up that I want to be sure I have no output.
+Thanks to you, I can now irrigate, though I am not doing it every day... but I can when something is coming up that I want to be sure I have no output.

 My question today is about Pilates.
 I don't mean just a Pilates class at your local gym.
-But rather going to a proper Pilates studio where they use the reformer and Cadillac machines, and where the instructors are fully certified in the Pilates methods.
+But rather going to a proper Pilates studio where they use the Reformer and Cadillac machines, and where the instructors are fully certified in the Pilates methods.
 Classes are pricey and often one-on-one, so you get individual attention.
 Does anyone here do this?

 Pilates uses isometric exercises and seems to me to be a reasoned approach to making changes carefully and slowly as your body can handle it.
 Anyway, I have signed up for a one-on-one evaluation with an instructor tomorrow who thinks she can help me.